 a perfectly healthy baby simply gains weight slowly because it's just his or her own

 unique growth pattern.
-In other situations, there's a problem that may or may not
+In other cases, there's a problem that may or may not be easy

-be easy to identify.
-If your baby isn't gaining weight according to certain patterns,
+to identify.
+If your baby isn't gaining weight according to certain patterns, you

-you and your baby should be checked by your health care provider and a certified lactation
+and your baby should be checked by your healthcare provider and a certified lactation

 consultant.
-To find out whether slow weight gain is your baby's natural growth pattern
+To find out is slow weight gain is your baby's natural growth pattern

 or the result of something else, your provider will ask you a lot of questions about